DenverCoder1/kanjitab/readme.md

 If you'd rather you were redirected to your usual homepage after correctly translating a kanji, edit the URL on line 16 of 'script.js' accordingly.

-## How can I adapt this to work with more/different kanji?
+## How can I adapt this to work with more/different kanji/scripts?

 The 80 kanji used to drive this extension are taken from the wikipedia entry for first grade kanji (https://en.wikipedia.org/wiki/Kyoiku_kanji).
 Each kanji in the